ginano/grunt-combopage/README.md

 A Boolean value tell the task to add version number to the script import link, such as `'<script type="text/javascript" src="merge.js?v=201221212"></script>`'.

+#### options.comboHtml
+Type: `Boolean`
+Default value: `false`

+A Boolean value tell the task to minfy the html struct string. it depend on the node module html-minifier.

+#### options.comboHtmlOptions
+Type: `Obeject`
+Default value: `{}`

+the options for  html-minifier.
+View this document for more infomation about this options: 'http://perfectionkills.com/experimenting-with-html-minifier/#options'.

 ### Usage Examples